CSBSJU/CSCI-239/assignments/lists-in-haskell.md

 ```
 This is a function of two parameters; the first is the element to be counted,
 and the second is the list to be processed.
 Notice that the recursive case has
-two subcases, depending on whether x is the element we're trying to count.
-You
+two sub-cases, depending on whether `x` is the element we're trying to count.
-might be tempted to get a little more pattern matching bang for the buck by
+You might be tempted to get a little more pattern matching bang for the buck by
 writing the following:

 ```lhs